Odes to a Classic Hundred Standards

 ^TOC^

-The National Teacher said, "Build that seamless stupa to give to this old monk."
+The National Teacher said, "Build a particular seamless stupa to give to this old monk."

-The Emperor stated, "Please teacher, what is the style of the stupa?"
+The Emperor stated, "Please teacher, what is the pattern of the stupa?"

-The National Teacher waited a good long time and said, "Are you able to?" [fn18]
+The National Teacher was quietly respectful for long time and said, "Do you understand?" [fn18]

 The National Teacher said, "I have handed down the Dharma to my disciple Danyuan,, however he is fully acquainted with this business.
 Please decree that the question goes to him."